pForest: In-Network Inference with Random Forests: Background

 \myitem{Registers} Registers are stateful objects that are write- and readable both from the control plane and the data plane.
 They are organized as arrays of a fixed length and consist of entries with a fixed width.
 The size of registers needs to be declared at compilation time.
 Since there are no public specifications for the amount of memory in existing hardware devices, we report the results for units of 10MB.

-\myitem{Operations} \PPPP{} supports basic operations but no floating point computations or loops. \system requires the following operations, all of which are supported by \PPPP{16}~\cite{P416Lang93:online} and \texttt{bmv2}~\cite{bmv2}: add, subtract, max, min, bit shift, bit slice.
+\myitem{Operations} \PPPP{} supports basic operations but no floating point computations or loops. \system requires the following operations, all of which are supported by \PPPP{16}~\cite{P416LanguageSpecification2018} and \texttt{bmv2}~\cite{bmv2}: add, subtract, max, min, bit shift, bit slice.

-\myitem{Hardware architecture and resources} Programmable network devices implement the PISA architecture~\cite{netsemin44_pisa}, which contains a number of stages, during which match\&action tables are applied.
+\myitem{Hardware architecture and resources} Programmable network devices implement the PISA architecture~\cite{dalyP4Architectures2017}, which contains a fixed number of stages during which \ma tables are applied.
 The number of these stages limits the maximum number of tables that can be applied in sequence.